samheutmaker/major-a/README.md

 MajorAnalytics currently only supports tracking for logged in users.
 If someone submits an issue requesting tracking for non logged in users, I will make it a priority to add it.

 <a name="accessTracking"></a>
-####Accessing tracking information through API
+####Accessing user tracking information through API
 A user with administrator privileges can access the tracking information of any user through the `/tracking/:id` route in the majorRouter package where `:id` is the id of the user whose data you wish to receive

 <a name="resourceTracking"></a>
 ####Resource Tracking
 MajorAnalytics provides an API for tracking resources.
 Resources can be anything that has a mongoose model and is stored in a MongoDB Instance.
-Upon the creation of a new resource document, you must pass the _id of the document to the `majorAnalytics.createTracker` function like so:
+Upon the creation of a new resource document, you must pass the _id of the document and the type of resource as a string to the `majorAnalytics.createTracker` function like so:
 ```.js
 const express = require('express');
 // Require Json Parser to handle POST